clowdr-app/clowdr/README.md

 ## Create a conference

-When you log into Clowdr for the first time, there will be no conferences listed.
-You will need a demo code to create a conference, and this cannot yet be done through the Clowdr UI.
+When you log into Midspace for the first time, there will be no conferences listed.
+You will need a demo code to create a conference, and this cannot yet be done through the Midspace UI.
 To create a demo code:

 1. Go to the _Data_ tab in the Hasura console.
 2. Open the _conference > DemoCode_ table.
 3. Open the _Insert Row_ tab.
 Ensure that `id` is set to _Default_ and click _Save_.
 There is no need to enter any values manually.
 4. A demo code has now been created.
 Open the _Browse Rows_ tab and find the new row in the table.
 5. Copy the `id` column of the new row.
-This is your demo code - you can use it to create a conference in the Clowdr UI.
+This is your demo code - you can use it to create a conference in the Midspace UI.

 ### Modifying the default security settings

 By default, only the creator of a conference has permission to view its elements.
-You can give permissions to other groups of users by opening the _Content_ admin panel in Clowdr.
+You can give permissions to other groups of users by opening the _Content_ admin panel in Midspace.
 Click the yellow button with a lock icon to open the (conference-)global element security settings.

 You probably want to at least add an entry for 'Organiser' permissions with the 'Organisers' group.